geoschem/geos-chem-shared-docs/doc/gcid-data-on-aws.rst

-We have created the :program:`bashdatacatalog` tool to facilitate downloading large amounts of data from the GEOS-Chem Input Data repository.
+We have created the :program:`bashdatacatalog` tool to facilitate downloading large amounts of data from the GEOS-Chem Input Data portal.
 Please see our :ref:`bashdatacatalog` guide for usage instructions.

 .. _gcid-data-dir-structure: